- Writing online ≠ having a blog. A blog is a business that demands SEO and marketing skills. Writing online is just writing.

-The object of his book is in the title: The Art and Business of Online Writing: How to Beat the Game of Capturing and Keeping Attention.
-However, the book itself gives many more insights.
-I learned lessons about hard work, how to be successful and beat the competition, how to write, how to think about writing, and most importantly, how to get someone’s attention through writing.
+The book doesn’t merely teach you how to write.
+It teaches you about the importance of hard work, how to be successful and beat the competition, how to write, how to think about writing, and most importantly, how to get someone’s attention through writing.

 What gets people to read online is stories.
 Whatever you are writing should always be valuable to the reader and wrapped up in a story.